 STMicroelectronics NV (STM), Intel Corp.
-(INTC)’s largest competitor in Europe, will spend as much as $500 million to exit its unprofitable wireless-chip venture with Ericsson AB (ERICB), as demand starts to recover in other segments.
+(INTC:US)’s largest competitor in Europe, will spend as much as $500 million to exit its unprofitable wireless-chip venture with Ericsson AB (ERICB), as demand starts to recover in other segments.

 The semiconductor manufacturer, based in Geneva, is finalizing plans to pull out of ST-Ericsson by the third quarter.
 Shutting down the venture is one of the options being considered, Stockholm-based Ericsson has said.